bytesentry/ACTrigger/README.md

 # ACTrigger

 > **Important:** ACTrigger is **not an in-game Decal plugin interface**.
 It is a standalone desktop application that works **alongside** a lightweight Decal plugin.
-The Decal plugin collects real-time game events and communicates them to the external ACTrigger application, which provides overlays, sound alerts, and configuration outside of the game client.
+The plugin captures real-time game events and communicates them to the external ACTrigger application, while the application can also communicate back to the plugin when needed.
+This architecture enables modern overlays, sound alerts, and configuration outside of the game client.

 ACTrigger is a real-time trigger and combat overlay for **Asheron's Call** that combines a Decal plugin with a modern Avalonia UI.
 It provides configurable sound triggers, scrolling combat text, incoming damage notifications, and a debuff overlay that tracks the effects you apply to your current target.